ghc/ghc/docs/users_guide/using-concurrent.rst

     Omitting ⟨x⟩, i.e. ``+RTS -N -RTS``, lets the runtime choose the value of ⟨x⟩ itself based on how many processors are in your machine.

+    With Nmax⟨x⟩, i.e. ``+RTS -Nmax3 -RTS``, the runtime will choose at most (x), also limited by the number of processors on the system.

     Be careful when using all the processors in your machine: if some of your processors are in use by other programs, this can actually harm